vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-saas-services.md

 * (Conditionally required) An active Tanzu Mission Control subscription.
 Required only if you intend to onboard a cluster to Tanzu Service Mesh via Tanzu Mission Control.
 	* Ensure that the cluster to be onboarded to Tanzu Service Mesh is attached to Tanzu Mission Control.
 * An active Tanzu Service Mesh subscription.
-* Workload cluster resource requirements:
+* For workload cluster resource requirements, see [TSM requirements](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/services/tanzu-service-mesh-environment-requirements-and-supported-platforms/GUID-D0B939BE-474E-4075-9A65-3D72B5B9F237.html)*
-    - **Nodes**: At least 3 worker nodes, each with at least 3,000 milliCPU (3 CPUs) of allocatable CPU and 6 GB of allocatable memory.
+    - **Nodes**: At least 3 worker nodes, each with at least 4,000 milliCPU (4 CPUs) of allocatable CPU and 6 GB of allocatable memory.
     - **DaemonSets**: The DaemonSets instantiate a pod on every node on the cluster.
 To run the DaemonSets, Tanzu Service Mesh requires that every node in the cluster have at least 250 milliCPU and 650 MB of memory available.
     - **Ephemeral storage**: 24 GB for the whole cluster and additionally 1 GB for each node.
     - **Pods**: Tanzu Service Mesh requires a quota of at least 3 pods for each node on the cluster and additionally at least 30 pods for the whole cluster.